Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Setup is super simple: Install the Neo-Therm and it will sense your tank water temperature.
 Then, use the "One Touch" system to set your desired temperature.
 According to Cobalt, the Neo-Therm will maintain your water temperature within half a degree.
 Impressive!

-The readout is easy to view from outside the tank, and it can't be much easier to set than the "One Touch" design.
+The readout is easy to view from outside the tank, which I really appreciate, and it can't be much easier to set than the "One Touch" design.
 Even though the thermostat seems very accurate on the Neo-Therm, I'd still use a separate thermometer to gauge water temperature.

 Eheim is a German brand with a good reputation in the aquarium industry.
-This heater is a great option that gets a lot of positive reviews.
-It's fully submersible, and has an automatic shut-off should the water level drop.
+I like that this heater is fully submersible, and has an automatic shut-off should the water level drop.
 Nice!

-Even better, via the TruTemp dial you can calibrate it to more precise temperature settings, so it's about as accurate as you can get.
+Even better, via the TruTemp dial, you can calibrate it to more precise temperature settings, so it's about as accurate as you can get.
+I still suggest using a separate thermometer to keep track of the temp in your tank, but this heater is pretty good when it comes to keeping the right temperature.

 The Eheim Jager heater is also made from shatter-proof, shock-resistant glass.
 There are some real horror stories out there about what can happen with a low-quality heater when they crack.
 Choosing a well-made heater like this one will set your mind at ease.